-Factbox: How low can they go?
+FACTBOX: How low can they go?
 Central bank policy easing in 2015

 Albania's central bank cuts its benchmark interest rate to a record low 2 percent.
 This follows three rate cuts last year, the most recent in November.

-Russia's central bank cuts its one-week minimum auction repo rate by 100 basis points to 14 percent, less than two months after cutting it by two points to 15 percent, as fears of recession mount following the fall in global oil prices and Western sanctions over the Ukraine crisis.
+Russia's central bank unexpectedly cuts its one-week minimum auction repo rate by two percentage points to 15 percent, a little over a month after raising it by 6.5 points to 17 percent, as fears of recession mount following the fall in global oil prices and Western sanctions over the Ukraine crisis.

 Feb.
 3 AUSTRALIA